ashish0826/github-pages-with-jekyll/_posts/2020-01-09-my-first-blog-post.md

-This is Ashish and I work for Capital One

 ---
-title: "Welcome to my blog"
+title: "Welcome to Ashish's blog"
 date: 2019-01-20
 ---

+This is Ashish and I work for Capital One